vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

 4. Under the **Management Network** pane, select the following:

-    - Transport Zone: Overlay transport zone where you connected your NSX Advanced Load Balancer management network.
+    - **Transport Zone**: Overlay transport zone where you connect the NSX Advanced Load Balancer management network.
-    - Tier-1 Router: Tier-1 gateway where Advanced Load Balancer management network is connected.
+    - **Tier-1 Router**: Tier-1 gateway where the Advanced Load Balancer management network is connected.
-    - Overlay Segment: Logical segment that you have created for Advanced Load Balancer management.
+    - **Overlay Segment**: Logical segment that you have created for the Advanced Load Balancer management.

 5. Under the **Data Networks** pane, select the following:

-    - Transport Zone: Overlay transport zone where you connected your Tanzu Kubernetes Grid VIP networks.
+    - **Transport Zone**: Overlay transport zone where you connected the Tanzu Kubernetes Grid VIP networks.
-    - Tier-1 Router: Tier-1 gateway **sfo01w01tier1** where TKG Management VIP Network network is connected.
+    - **Tier-1 Router**: Tier-1 gateway **sfo01w01tier1** where the TKG Cluster VIP Network network is connected.
-    - Overlay Segment: Logical segment that you have created for TKG Management VIP Network.
+    - **Overlay Segment**: Logical segment that you have created for TKG Cluster VIP Network.
-    - Tier-1 Router: Tier-1 gateway **sfo01w01tier2** where TKG Workload VIP Network is connected.
+    - **Tier-1 Router**: Tier-1 gateway **sfo01w01tier2** where TKG Workload VIP Network is connected.
-    - Overlay Segment: Logical segment that you have created for TKG Workload VIP Network.
+    - **Overlay Segment**: Logical segment that you created for the TKG Workload VIP Network.

     ![Select Networks](img/tko-on-vsphere-nsxt/alb24.png)